Congratulations to Our 2022 Award Winners!

 Sustainability Awards: Each Green Corner, Kalimah Salahuddin and Seamless Bay Area

 Green Building Award: Marshall Medical Offices on Kaiser Permanente’s Redwood City campus

-These awardees were honored at our 23rd Annual Awards Celebration on May 11.
-Recipients of the Second Annual All-Electric Awards, presented by Peninsula Clean Energy, were also honored that evening.
+These awardees were honored at our 23rd Annual Awards Celebration on May 11, along with recipients of the Second Annual All-Electric Awards, presented by Peninsula Clean Energy.

 Learn about Peninsula Clean Energy’s 2022 All-Electric Leader awardees.

 Each Green Corner, a nonprofit powered by volunteers that teaches people of all ages to create sustainable gardens that supply produce to food-insecure community members in San Mateo County.
 The county reports that 30 to 40 percent of county residents are food insecure.
 Sandie Nierenberg founded Each Green Corner because she was convinced that a county as affluent as ours, with many resources and lots of food going into landfill, should help bring healthy food to underserved communities.
 Each Green Corner educates each site’s community in sustainable agricultural practices, creates school gardens that are immersive outdoor learning spaces, trains college interns in nonprofit management as well as cutting-edge agriculture practices, and provides produce and socialization to seniors who invite volunteers to start a garden in a corner of their yards.